All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 The presence of red meat in the diet causes increased intra-intestinal reproduction of the bacterium Emergencia timonensis.
 This microorganism is known for the fact that in the process of its metabolism a substance is produced that contributes to the development of pathologies of the cardiovascular system.
-This information was voiced by the staff of the clinical center in Cleveland.
-They published the results of the study on the pages of Nature Microbiology.
+This information was voiced by employees of the clinical center in Cleveland.
+They published the results of the study on the pages of the Nature Microbiology edition.

-We are talking about the results of a long-term scientific work initiated more than ten years ago.
-In the early stages of the study, scientists discovered one of the main by-products of the bacterial processing of red meat and other animal products.
-It turned out to be trimethylamine-N-oxide, a substance that greatly increases the risk of developing cardiovascular pathologies and cerebrovascular accidents.
+We are talking about the results of long-term scientific work initiated more than ten years ago.
+In the first stages of the study, scientists discovered one of the main by-products of bacterial processing of red meat and other animal products.
+It turned out to be trimethylamine-N-oxide - a substance that greatly increases the risk of developing cardiovascular pathologies and cerebrovascular disorders.

-About three years ago, researchers found that under the influence of certain intra-intestinal processes, the amino acid carnitine is transformed into trimethylamine-N-oxide.
-At the first stage, the intermediate substance γ-butyrobetaine is formed, which, under the influence of the intestinal microbiome, is converted into trimethylamine, a precursor of trimethylamine-N-oxide.
-As scientists explain, there are a large number of microorganisms in the intestines that can transform carnitine into γ-butyrobetaine, but not everyone can transform it into trimethylamine.
+About three years ago, researchers discovered that under the influence of certain intestinal processes, the amino acid carnitine is transformed into trimethylamine-N-oxide.
+At the first stage, an intermediate substance, γ-butyrobetaine, is formed, which, under the influence of the intestinal microbiome, is converted into trimethylamine, a precursor of trimethylamine-N-oxide.
+As scientists explain, there are a large number of microorganisms in the intestine that are capable of transforming carnitine into γ-butyrobetaine, but not everyone can transform it into trimethylamine.

-Experts traced the relationship between the level of trimethylamine-N-oxide and the development of cardiovascular pathologies.
-To gather evidence, they analyzed the composition of the blood and gut microbiome of 3,000 participants, further examining their food habits.
-It was found that the intestines of subjects who prefer eating red meat were abundant with microorganisms Emergencia timonensis, which contribute to the unsafe transformation of γ-butyrobetaine to trimethylamine and then to trimethylamine-N-oxide.
-In addition, meat-eating volunteers had an increased tendency to form atherosclerotic plaques and intravascular clots.
-But in the intestinal microbiome of people adhering to a vegetarian and vegan diet, these microorganisms were found in a minimal amount, or were completely absent.
+The experts traced the relationship between the level of trimethylamine-N-oxide and the development of cardiovascular pathologies.
+To collect evidence, they analyzed the composition of the blood and intestinal microbiome of three thousand participants, additionally studying their dietary preferences.
+It was found that the intestines of the subjects who preferred red meat were abundant in Emergencia timonensis microorganisms, which contribute to the unsafe transformation of γ-butyrobetaine into trimethylamine and then into trimethylamine-N-oxide.
+In addition, volunteers who ate meat had an increased tendency to form atherosclerotic plaques and intravascular thrombi.
+But in the intestinal microbiome of people who adhered to a vegetarian and vegan diet, these microorganisms were found in minimal quantities or were completely absent.

-As participants switched to a predominantly plant-based diet, there was a decrease in the number of unsafe intestinal microorganisms.
-This only indicates that the correction of eating habits and preferences will help minimize the risks of developing cardiovascular pathologies and complications of these diseases.
-This discovery can also be used as a prevention of atherosclerosis, heart attacks, strokes and heart attacks.
+As the participants switched to a predominantly plant-based diet, a decrease in the number of unsafe intestinal microorganisms was noted.
+This only indicates that the correction of dietary habits and preferences will help minimize the risks of developing cardiovascular pathologies and complications of these diseases.
+This discovery can also be used as a preventive measure against atherosclerosis, heart attacks, strokes, and heart attacks.

 Details are described on the NATURE source page